 - Debris Removal: This is an add-on coverage that can help cover the costs of removing debris like trees and branches after a storm.

-If you’re still unsure what type of home insurance policy is right for you and your home, consider some of the most common causes of home insurance losses in Louisiana.
+If you are still unsure what type of home insurance policy is right for you and your home, consider some of the most common causes of home insurance losses in Louisiana.

 - Flooding: Flooding is a big concern for Louisiana homeowners, especially those who reside closer to the gulf.

 - Water Damage: Water damage is a common cause of insurance loss in most states.
-Keep in mind that water damage includes things like burst pipes, but usually doesn’t cover weather-related instances like flooding.
+Keep in mind that water damage includes things like burst pipes, but usually does not cover weather-related instances like flooding.

 - Windstorm: Wind damage is another big concern for Louisiana homeowners, especially when considering the number of hurricanes that Louisiana experiences.
 Luckily, wind damage is usually covered as part of a standard dwelling policy.